 \subsection{Deep Learning for Vulnerability Detection}

-Existing vulnerability detection methods can be broadly categorized into two technical paradigms: unimodal and multimodal approaches.
-Unimodal methods typically fall into two categories.
-Sequence-based models leverage pretrained language models (e.g., CodeBERT~\cite{feng2020codebert} and CodeT5~\cite{wang2021codet5}) or LLMs~\cite{ding2024vulnerability} to capture code semantics, but typically lack explicit and fine-grained modeling of data flow and control flow, which can make them prone to spurious correlations, such as variable names~\cite{liu2025vul}.
-Graph-based models (e.g., Devign~\cite{zhou2019devign} and SySeVR~\cite{li2021sysevr}) encode program structure using graph neural networks; however, their discriminative performance is often weaker than that of pretrained sequence models in practice, due to limited graph-encoder expressiveness and insufficient semantic information in node initialization.
+Unimodal methods can be divided into two categories: sequence-based models leverage pretrained language models (such as CodeBERT \cite{feng2020codebert} and CodeT5 \cite{wang2021codet5}) or large language models (LLMs) \cite{ding2024vulnerability} to capture code semantics, but often lack explicit modeling of data flow and control flow, making them prone to over-reliance on spuriously correlated features such as variable names \cite{liu2025vul}; graph-based models (such as Devign \cite{zhou2019devign} and SySeVR \cite{li2021sysevr}) utilize graph neural networks to encode program structure, but are limited by the expressive power of graph encoders and the lack of semantic information in node initialization, resulting in discriminative performance that is typically weaker than that of pretrained sequence models.

-To overcome the limitations of unimodal approaches, sequence--graph joint modeling has attracted increasing research attention.
-Representative work includes GraphCodeBERT~\cite{guo2020graphcodebert}, which guides attention using data-flow graphs, and Vul-LMGNNs~\cite{liu2025vul}, which initializes graph nodes with language-model embeddings.
-However, these methods often rely on an implicit assumption that introducing an additional modality necessarily yields useful information gain.
-In practice, pretrained models already encode substantial structural information, leading to notable redundancy across modalities; moreover, asymmetry between graph encoders and language models makes simple concatenation or attention-based fusion ineffective at reliably extracting complementary signals and may instead introduce noise.
+To address the limitations of unimodal approaches, sequence-graph joint modeling has become a recent research hotspot.
+Representative works include GraphCodeBERT \cite{guo2020graphcodebert}, which uses data flow graphs to guide attention, and Vul-LMGNNs \cite{liu2025vul}, which employs language models to initialize graph nodes.
+However, these methods typically carry a strong implicit assumption that the introduction of an additional modality will necessarily bring effective information gains.
+In practice, because pretrained models have already implicitly encoded substantial structural information, significant feature redundancy exists between modalities.
+Meanwhile, the asymmetry in feature extraction capabilities between graph encoders and language models makes it difficult for simple concatenation or attention mechanisms to extract complementary information, often leading to the introduction of noise.